 Customers can choose to only perform updates once a month.
 This monthly maintenance takes place on the first Tuesday of every month.

 |For Software Services (SaaS) such as Atlassian or Nextcloud, and Application Services (PaaS) such as Tomcat, there are special maintenance and update procedures defined, explained below in this document.|

 Update procedures start on Monday every week.
 At that moment teams plan their interventions, project management assigns tasks, customers are informed about upcoming maintenance windows, and VSHNeers prepare their interventions.

 On maintenance day the responsible team checks the dedicated monitoring checks for the update repositories.
 Every server downloads its updates from a VSHN cache server, to make sure every server downloads the same base packages and updates.
 If some servers show difficulties to update some repos (for example when a special repository doesn’t exist anymore) then this is fixed first by the maintenance engineer.
 After every server successfully updated their repositories, the cache is frozen so that new updates coming during the day don’t influence the update procedure.

-At 18:00 starts the evening maintenance window, which usually finishes quickly thanks to the low number of servers involved.
+At 18:00 starts the evening maintenance window.
 The "prod" servers are usually updated later in the night window, after their counterpart "qual" servers.

 At 19:00 engineers take a break.

 At 22:00 starts the night maintenance window.
 This one involves the largest number of servers to update.
 This window is preferred by customers in Switzerland, eager to avoid downtime during office hours.
 The procedure is the same as in the afternoon maintenance.
 Additionally, special tasks are usually done during this window.
 If tasks like scaling VMs or individual updates for some servers should be done outside office hours, the maintenance engineer usually performs them in this maintenance window.

 At 01:00 the next morning, if everything went well, the maintenance is finished.